gauravsc/gauravsc.github.io/_pages/about.md

   - /about.html
 ---

 Currently, I'm working as a Scientist for Amazon.
 Prior to that, I've got a PhD in NLP supervised by Prof. <a href="http://www0.cs.ucl.ac.uk/staff/J.Shawe-Taylor/">John Shawe-Taylor</a> from University College London.
 In PhD my research was focussed on information extraction from unstructured text using deep learning, mainly under constraints of scarce training data.
-Simultaneously, I also worked on speeding up convergence, improving generalization, and robustness, in deep neural networks.
+Simultaneously, I also worked on speeding up convergence, improving generalization, and increasing robustness, in deep neural networks.

 Recent
 ------